About this guide

 Switch off while you sleep

-Avoid wasting energy and money on standby power by switching gadgets off at the wall and charging your phone or computer during the day.
+Switch gadgets off at the wall.
+Charge your phone or computer during the day.
+Unplug them once fully charged.

 When buying a new appliance or fixture, consider a water-efficient model.
 Look for the Water Efficiency Labelling and Standards (WELS) rating.
 There is also a range of rebates available to you or your landlord for installing or purchasing water-efficient products.